 This take-home exam will be distributed on-line (via Canvas).
-The exam will comprise matching and short essay questions based on readings, lectures and discussion.
+The exam will comprise two short essay questions based on the texts discussed in class, answers to which will have to be submitted the next day.
 Submitted exams will be assessed for evidence of collusion.